yoctoalex/eap_lab/README.rst

 More detailed information on this API request can be found `here <http://bit.ly/2Gfu1r3>`_.

-`f)` Retrieve information on available catalogs and their IDs
+`g)` Retrieve information on available catalogs and their IDs

 Select the **Get Catalogs** request and click **Send** to retrieve data about the available Catalogs and their IDs.